NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1921 The population of Washington reached 20,800.

-1932 Formation of The Old Hall Preservation Society.
+1932 Formation of The Old Hall Preservation Society by local headteacher and historian Fred Hill.

-1946 Rev. Canon Cyril Lomax retired after 47 years as rector and 2 years as curate of Washington Holy Trinity.
-He died the following year.
+1946 Rev. Canon Cyril Lomax retired after 2 years as curate and 47 years as Rector of Washington Village Holy Trinity.
+He died the following year in Devon.

-1955 Washington Old Hall opened as a museum by the U.S.A.
-Ambassador, Mr. Winthrop Aldrich.
+1955 28th September- Washington Old Hall opened as a museum by the American Ambassador, Mr. Winthrop Aldrich.
+Fred Hill died in November.

-1958 RAF Station at Usworth closed, purchased by Sunderland Council and re-opened in 1962.
+1958 RAF Station at Usworth closed, purchased by Sunderland Council and re- opened as Sunderland Airport in 1962.

 1975 Washington Wildfowl Park (now the Wetlands Centre) opened.

-1977 Visits of USA President Carter, the Queen and Muhammed Ali.
+1977 Visits of USA President Carter, Queen Elizabeth and Prince Philip and Muhammed Ali.

-Biddick (now Washington) Arts Centre opened in remodelled North Biddick Farm.
+Biddick (now Washington) Arts Centre opened in the remodelled North Biddick Farm.

 Durham House opened at The Town Centre, a national computing centre for the then Department of Health and Social Security.

-1986 Nissan Motor Manufacturing started production on site of ex-Sunderland Airport.
+1986 Nissan Motor Manufacturing started production on the site of the ex- Sunderland Airport.

 1988 Closure of Washington Development Corporation.